04 Dec The Ultimate Shoulder Warm-Up Before Lifting

 Perform 1 set of 5 reps of each exercise at each angle

-I absolute LOVE this exercise in my shoulder warm-up before lifting.
+I absolutely LOVE this exercise in my shoulder warm-up before lifting.
 It’s an absolute rotator cuff killer that hits the infraspinatus and teres minor both isometrically, concentrically, and eccentrically.

 ✅ HOW TO PERFORM:

 1️⃣ Keep your elbows and hands against the wall.
-Maintain tension in the theraband the ENTIRE TIME.
+Maintain tension in the band the entire time.
 As you move one arm up (right hand for example), ensure that your left hand is anchored and doesn’t move, this will isometrically challenge your left rotator cuff.

 2️⃣ As you move your right hand up, make sure to move in a curved “C” pattern.
 This allows you to eccentrically, and then concentrically, challenge the right rotator cuff.